 Seriously, because you’re practically invisible to over 1 billion users.
 Facebook offers an enormous audience and a quasi-infinite silo of data for you to tinker with—making sure your ad reaches the exact audience that you’re after.

-You can define customers through demographic info and pinpoint precise audiences according to age, hobbies, location, political beliefs, music tastes, and more.
+You can define customers by asking demographic survey questions, then pinpoint precise audiences according to age, hobbies, location, political beliefs, music tastes, and more.

 Your main goal?
 Use the platform’s dart-like user precision to gain awareness by collecting hard-earned “likes” for your brand and clicks to your external website where your funnel can take over.